 Research areas and topics can be found on the website: osku.jp/n0961

-With respect to advancing to the doctoral course, you will need to refer to Section 10.
-Note (6) below.
+With regard to the process of advancing to the doctoral course, you will need to refer to Section 10.
+Note (6) and (7) below.

 3. Application Requirements